Synerise/ios-sdk/README.md

 ## Initialization

-First of all, you need to initialize Synerise iOS SDK in your AppDelegate and provide `Profile API Key`.
+First of all, you need to initialize Synerise iOS SDK and provide `Profile API Key`.

 To get `Profile API Key`, please sign in to your Synerise account and visit [https://app.synerise.com/api](https://app.synerise.com/api).
 Then, generate new `API Key` for `Profile` audience.